| |

 - structural: as a consequence of

-mechanical pyloric outlet obstruction (partial or complete), gastric emptying can
+mechanical pyloric gastric outlet obstruction...GOO (partial or complete), gastric emptying can

 be delayed.